 The SamSara Story

 Samsara Gear was born out of a relationship between a father and a daughter.
 Alex died in June 2016 by suicide at 32 after a twenty-year battle with an eating disorder.
-Her father, Frank, became determined focus awareness about the peril of an eating disorder.
+Her father, Frank, became determined to focus awareness about the perils of an eating disorder.
 He also wanted to raise funds to provide educational resources and foster medical research about the underlining causes of eating disorders.
-But how ?
+But how?

 Frank envisioned a new fashion brand that would be stylistically and spiritually transcendent.
 In May 2019 Frank returned to the Himalayas and established relationships with local farmers, designers, weavers and tailors.
 Samsara Gear now has over 100 items on its eCommerce platform, www.samsaragear.com.
-Samsara Gear is donating a portion of all profits to organizations that raise awareness for and support recovery of Eating Disorders These include the Academy of Eating Disorders(AED), the Multi Service Eating Disorders Association(MEDA) and a charitable trust that he stood up in Alex’s honor, Heart Your Body.
+Samsara Gear is donating a portion of all profits to organizations that raise awareness for and support recovery of eating disorders.
+These include the Academy of Eating Disorders(AED), the Multi-Service Eating Disorders Association(MEDA) and a charitable trust that he set up in Alex’s honor, Heart Your Body.

 Due to the relationships Frank cultivated in Bhutan, he is the only designer and importer of Bhutanese goods into the USA.
 His business partner resides in Bhutan, supporting capacity and production, including design and customization requests.